mbbx6spp/7languages7weeks/_posts/2011-07-17-erlang-where-next.md

 This is a great framework written by the OTP developers to primarily test concurrent code in ways to find hard to track down bugs.
-This is very powerful and flexible, but it can be confusing as the documentation (like most things in Erlang and OTP) are geared towards those looking for reference or answers to specific questions.
+This is very powerful and flexible, but it can be confusing as the documentation (like most things in Erlang and OTP) is geared towards those looking for reference or answers to specific questions.

 ### QuviQ's QuickCheck (Property based, Commercial)

-I believe QuviQ (a company) was the first on the scene in the Erlang world wit a property based testing library.
+I believe QuviQ (a company) was the first on the scene in the Erlang world with a property based testing library.
 It differs from case or example based libraries in the sense that you define properties or invariants that your code must uphold rather than providing the specific inputs and calculating the expected outputs to